 Digital Twin Use Case: Softengi

-The Twin visualizes buildings, updating all relevant information in real-time.
-Softengi mobile applications are capable of reading BIM files, visualizing them in a smartphone, thus allowing users to interact with these objects in real-time.
-With digital twin technology, users are able to virtually walk through the digital twin building and interact with its environment.
+The Twin visualizes buildings, updating all relevant information in real time.
+Softengi mobile applications can read BIM files, visualizing them in a smartphone, thus allowing users to interact with these objects in real time.
+With digital twin technology, users can virtually walk through the digital twin building and interact with its environment.

 Applications of Digital Twin in Utilities

-The utility industry is constantly looking for ways to enhance operational processes, decrease unplanned outrages, and keep track with market conditions.
+The utility industry constantly looks for ways to enhance operational processes, decrease unplanned outrages, and keep track of market conditions.

 “As we see, digital Twin is a widespread trend especially across the utility industry, as it allows power companies to optimize transient costs, enhance plant efficiency and asset performances.”